CLUB OFFICERS

 Events Team

 Jim appeared in some of the “Oh What a Feeling” Toyota commercials in the 1980’s.
 A few years later, while living in Florida, he purchased a Wellcraft Scarab Powerboat, made famous in the hit TV Series “Miami Vice”.
-Jim got to know Gus Anastasi, Wellcraft’s Powerboat Driving Instructor who trained the stunt boat drivers in Miami Vice and Jim was trained how to do the stunts used in the series.
-Jim also owned a High Performance Auto Shop at the time and he did the servicing of the production vehicles for Discovery Channel’s “Shark Week”.
+Jim got to know Gus Anastasi (Wellcraft’s Powerboat Driving Instructor) who trained the stunt boat drivers for Miami Vice.
+Jim was fortunate to be trained on how to do the stunts used in the series.
+Jim also owned a High-Performance Auto Shop in Florida at the time and he did the servicing of the production vehicles for Discovery Channel’s “Shark Week”.
 Now residing in California, Jim is part of the TMPCC Events Team.
 He owns a 1979 WS6 Pontiac Trans-Am and a rare 1989 Chevrolet C4 High Performance FX3 Corvette.

 STEVEN YOUNG